synnaxlabs/synnax/client/ts/api/client.api.md

     }
 }

+// Warning: (ae-missing-release-tag) "State" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type State = z.infer<typeof state>;

+// Warning: (ae-missing-release-tag) "state" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const state: z.ZodObject<{
     status: z.ZodEnum<["disconnected", "connecting", "connected", "failed"]>;